This Bloody Mary Bread Recipe is delicious.

 Time for another confession: I don’t particularly like Bloody Marys.
 (Until I had to write the plural of “Bloody Mary” just now, I’m questioning the spelling; but I don’t like the idea of writing “maries” in that sentence.)
 My lovely friends Jake and Laura are Bloody Mary connoisseurs.
 They know which mixes to buy and which restaurant offers the best Bloody Marys at brunch, etc. And yes, I had to Google how to spell the word connoisseurs.

-Some time ago, I got the idea of making a bread version of the Bloody Mary.
+Some time ago, I got the idea of making a bread version of the Bloody Mary from which came this Bloody Mary Bread Recipe.
 Even if you hate the beverage, you will fall in love with this bread!

 (And because I suck at making my own bread without the use of a bread machine, you will need a bread machine.
 Stat.
 All joking aside, it is an amazing investment if you plan on trying to avoid all of the crap that is in grocery store sandwich bread.)